Since 2017

 Whole vs ground

-• Whole spices (peppercorns, cloves, coriander) retain aroma 2–3 times longer.
+• Whole spices such as peppercorns, cloves, and coriander retain their aroma 2–3 times longer.

 • Ground spices are best used within 1 year.